hartwigmedical/hmftools/serve/README.md

 Genome wide event  | Description
 ---|---
-MICROSATELLITE_UNSTABLE  | Evidence is applicable when the genome has a MSI status (Hartwig's cutoff >=4) MICROSATELLITE_STABLE  | Evidence is applicable when the genome dopes not have a MSI status (Hartwig's cutoff <4) HIGH_TUMOR_MUTATIONAL_LOAD | Evidence is applicable when the genome has a high tumor mutational load status (Hartwig's cutoff >=140)
-LOW_TUMOR_MUTATIONAL_LOAD | Evidence is applicable when the genome does not have a high tumor mutational load status (Hartwig's cutoff <4)
-HOMOLOGOUS_RECOMBINATION_DEFICIENT | Evidence is applicable when the genome has a HRD status (Hartwig's cutoff >= 0.5) HPV_POSITIVE | Evidence is applicable when viral presence of some form of HPV has been found EBV_POSITIVE | Evidence is applicable when viral presence of some form of EBV has been found
+MICROSATELLITE_UNSTABLE  | Evidence is applicable when the genome has a MSI status MICROSATELLITE_STABLE  | Evidence is applicable when the genome does not have a MSI status HIGH_TUMOR_MUTATIONAL_LOAD | Evidence is applicable when the genome has a high tumor mutational load status LOW_TUMOR_MUTATIONAL_LOAD | Evidence is applicable when the genome does not have a high tumor mutational load status HIGH_TUMOR_MUTATIONAL_BURDEN | Evidence is applicable when the genome has a high tumor mutational burden status LOW_TUMOR_MUTATIONAL_BURDEN | Evidence is applicable when the genome does not have a high tumor mutational burden status HOMOLOGOUS_RECOMBINATION_DEFICIENT | Evidence is applicable when the genome has a HRD status HPV_POSITIVE | Evidence is applicable when viral presence of some form of HPV has been found EBV_POSITIVE | Evidence is applicable when viral presence of some form of EBV has been found

-### HLA typing
+### Presence of HLA alleles

 Every patient has a specific HLA Class type I in their germline.
 If this class matches to HLA class type I which is derived from the knowledgebase this patient is applicable for the evidence.